Tag: Roger Godsiff

 Roger Godsiff – 2015 Parliamentary Question to the Department for Energy and Climate Change

-To ask the Secretary of State for Energy and Climate Change, whether it is Government policy to phase out coal.
+To ask the Secretary of State for Energy and Climate Change, what targets the Government has set for improving the energy efficiency of low-income homes.

 Andrea Leadsom